syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slides/Add-all-predefined-slide-layout-types).

 ## Adding Custom layout slide

 The slide layout are template design for the PowerPoint slides.
 Slide layout can contains formatting, positioning, and placeholders for a slide.
 There are 9 predefined layouts and custom slide layouts can also be designed.